25 - 1 - Great Films

 Screenplay: Horton Foote

-This quintessential film is a beautiful and poignant story of seeing a grownup’s fractured world through the eyes children, Scout and Jem.
+This quintessential film is a beautiful and poignant story of seeing a grownup’s fractured world through the eyes children, Scout (Mary Badham) and Jem (Philip Alford).
 We experience life in Maycomb, Alabama during the Great Depression in this intensely moving and heart-warming story.
 Through all his challenges to raise his two children, Atticus Finch (Gregory Peck) must defend Tom Robinson (Brock Peters), a black man accused of raping a white woman.
 A man of principle, he struggles to make a living as an attorney who takes on all the unwinnable cases.
 When Atticus defends the accused, he somehow transcends the racial injustices and barriers that seem impossible to overcome.
 His courtroom summation and the respect he gains from the black community are among some of the greatest scenes ever filmed.
 The story is remarkably realistic, and the acting is superb.
 Elmer Berstein’s music score is perfect, and the direction is flawless.
 The Harper Lee story has also become the most admired American novel of the 20th century.
-An unforgettable film experience!
+An Unforgettable film Experience!